stillingdesign/getrich/src/docs.md

 Here, my hope is that the code is simple enough for anyone on the team to work with.
 More to come, but I hope to build docs to help any team member get up to speed here.

+Below, is just some shit I'm using to get syntax highlighting working.

 <md-code>
     Page.js
 </md-code>